usavas/blogify/README.md

 Nodejs environment required

-Mongodb engine required

-`npm start` => Listens by default on port 3000
+`npm run` => Runs with "nodemon ./bin/www" for development environment (listens by default on port 3000).
+`npm start` => Runs with "node ./bin/www" for production environment.

 Note that it is required to register with email to use the full functionality such as add/update/delete posts and categories.
 It saves the registration info in a given MongoDB database.

+!Please use dummy user names and passwords.